 In most cases, your Everest product may be exhibiting behavior that is typical of standard operation.
 Observe the following when troubleshooting symptoms.

-'cht' or 'CHt' appears on the LED alternating with the current temperature and accompanied by an audible alarm.
+'Cht' or 'cHt' appears on the LED alternating with the current temperature and accompanied by an audible alarm.

 The condenser coil may be clogged with dust, grime or debris.
-Clean it following the instructions on page 14.
+Clean them following the instructions on page 17.